Do you want to know how to edit a robots.txt file in WordPress?

 Most bots are configured to search for a robots.txt file on the server before it reads any other file from your site.
 It does this to see if you’ve added special instructions on how to crawl and index your site.

-And the robots.txt file is typically stored in the root directory, also known as the main folder of your website.
+The robots.txt file is typically stored in the root directory, also known as the main folder of your website.

 The URL can look like this: